 Please create bedding SETS as best you can.
 Put 2 bassinet or play yard sheets together.
 Even 2 crib sheets (same size, brand, color, or theme) will sell better than 1 alone.
 We can no longer accept single odd pieces like a dust ruffle by itself.
 The exception is crib bumpers, these are OK to bring by themselves.
 Roll these up and tie or rubber band.

 Bedding sets with many pieces and decor items should be packaged together in a giant Ziploc bag, (or bedding bag, the kind with a zipper), so shoppers can see everything.
 Better yet, take a picture of the set showing and listing all the pieces before you pack it up and tape it to the inside of the bag facing out.
 Do not seal bags as we remove and inspect each item.

 Receiving blankets must be in sets of 2 or more.
-Match up the same style (do not mix pinks and blues!).
+Match up the same style and brand.
 The best presentation for larger blankets is folded and clipped to a pants hanger.
-Small blankets should be rolled and held with a rubber band or folded and placed in a bag.
+Small blankets should be rolled and held with a rubber band or ribbon, or may be folded and placed in a bag.

 Please clean all parts of your equipment.
 Spit up and food can get stuck in cracks and make stains on fabric.
-Some baby equipment has inserts or parts that will need to be laundered before bringing to sell.
-Take apart and wash all inserts and covers.
+Some baby equipment has inserts that need to be laundered before bringing to sell.

-Wipe clean plastic parts, getting in the cracks and everything.
-Don't be one of those embarrassed parents at drop off who get asked to clean the food crumbs out of that swing or high chair!
+Wipe plastic parts clean, get in the cracks and really clean everything.
+Don't be one of those embarrassed parents at drop off who get asked to clean food crumbs out of your swing or high chair!